Is Tech Training Worth It? 10 Myths Debunked

 Reality: IT skills are valuable in every industry.

-Every business depends on technology, including healthcare, banking, and entertainment.
+Every business, including healthcare, banking, and entertainment, relies on technology.
 This indicates that there is a general need for IT expertise.
-IT training may help you get a competitive advantage whether you're a small company owner running your website, a teacher utilizing internet resources, or a marketer seeking to analyze data.
+IT training may help you get a competitive advantage, whether you're a small company owner running your website, a teacher utilising internet resources, or a marketer seeking to analyse data.

 Myth 9: IT Training is a One-Time Thing